Nonasymptotic upper estimates for errors of the sample average approximation method to solve risk averse stochastic

 For our purposes the class $\FFF^{\Theta} := \{G(\theta,\cdot)\mid \theta\in\Theta\}$ is the relevant one.
 Then property (A 2) means nothing else but requiring a $\MP^{Z}$-integrable positive envelope of $\FFF^{\Theta}$.
 By \eqref{estimation with integrals} we may conclude immediately the following upper bounds for expectations in \eqref{expected error} and \eqref{expected error II}. \begin{theorem} Let (A 1) - (A 3) be fulfilled, and let the envelope $\xi$ from (A 2) be square $\MP^{Z}$-integrable.
 Then with $\overline{\Theta}\subseteq\Theta$ from (A 3)

 \end{theorem} Let us turn over to bounds for \eqref{deviations} and \eqref{deviations II}.
-Since Talagrand introduced in \cite{Talagrand1994} the first time his now famous concentration inequality for empirical processes it is now well understood how to derive exponential estimates for the probabilities \eqref{deviations II}.
+Since Talagrand introduced in \cite{Talagrand1994} and \cite{Talagrand1996} the first time his now famous concentration inequalities for empirical processes it is now well understood how to derive exponential estimates for the probabilities \eqref{deviations II}.
 They are essentially based on the expectations in \eqref{expected error II}.
+So henceforth we restrict considerations to ``small'' classes $\FFF_{\Theta}$ in the sense that $J(\FFF^{\Theta},\xi,1/2)$ is finite for some positive $\MP^{Z}$-square integrable envelope $\xi$ of $\FFF_{\Theta}$.
 We obtain the following result, using notation